 “At a minimum, the time and temperature requirements of OAR 340- 96-0140(3) Methods of Pathogen Reduction are operationally attainable and there is no basis for their avoidance by the POTB.”

 DEQ Response - POTB's permit does not exempt the anaerobic digestion facility from pathogen reduction time and temperature requirements identified in section 3 or the Pathogen Reduction rule.
-POTB is expected to meet these requirements and this process is described in their operations plan that DEQ has approved.
+POTB is expected to meet the requirements of OAR 340-096-0140(3) and this process is described in their operations plan that DEQ has approved.

 Comment 7